 With the counter-fitters getting ever cleverer, fake bags are coming with receipts and even stood side by side with a genuine bag are hard to tell apart.
 At this point, I will quickly point out that choosing to purchase a fake bag is not without consequence.
-Apart from the basic fact that it is illegal it also supports the black market, underage workers, bad working and bad working conditions If you're interested in this you may wish to read this article in the BBC.
-Furthermore despite spending, sometimes £300+ on your bag it has no onward value.
-As you can imagine fake goods are the bane of the second-hand market and that is why I am pleased to share with you at the end of the article how we use technology to fight fakes.
+Apart from the basic fact that it is illegal it also supports the black market, underage workers, bad working and bad working conditions.
+If you're interested in this you may wish to read the article by the BBC "What's wrong with buying fake luxury goods?".
+Furthermore, despite spending sometimes £300+ on your bag, it has no onward value.
+As you can imagine, fake goods are the bane of the second-hand market and that is why I am pleased to share with you at the end of the article how we use technology to fight fakes.
 Beyond purchasing authentic preloved Louis Vuitton bags from a reputable store...Here are my top tips for authenticating at home:

 1) THE MONOGRAM